syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ### MapCircle

-A circle icon has a single geo coordinate value and it can be positioned on map using `Center` property of `MapCircle`.
-The circle icons are often used to define features such as oil wells, landmarks, and elevations.
+A circle  has a single geo coordinate value and it can be positioned on map using `Center` property of `MapCircle`.
+The circles are often used to define features such as oil wells, landmarks, and elevations.

 * `Center` - Holds latitude and longitude values that defines the center of the circle.